Samantha is the Client Relationship Partner for two of Keoghs key insurer clients.

-Samantha is responsible for leading Keoghs' public affairs and thought leadership programme.
+Samantha is also responsible for leading Keoghs market affairs and thought leadership programme.
 This includes keeping informed with and influencing any policy development that may affect the insurance industry through liaising with representatives within Government, Westminster and other relevant industry stakeholders.

 Latest Insights by Samantha Ramen

 Client Alerts 26/02/2021

 With the May 2021 launch date fast approaching, there has been much anticipation of seeing the ever-promised detail implementing the Government’s whiplash reforms.
 A bit - and in terms of what’s needed to prepare, it really is just a bit - of this detail was published yesterday.
 So what do we know, and what do we need to wait a little longer for?

 The emergence of the 22 January CPRC meeting minutes has been widely publicised this week.
 The minutes confirm that CPRC members recommended that Sir Geoffrey Vos (the Master of the Rolls) approved the draft Pre-Action Protocol (PAP).
 It also states that the matter is due to return to the CPRC meeting held last week (5 February), indicating that good progress is being made towards an implementation date of May 2021.

 The Justice Secretary has just announced that there will be a slight delay to the reforms, pushing them back from April 2021 to May 2021.
 There has also, in recent days, been an ennobling of a high-profile lawyer to the civil justice portfolio.

 Ennobling a high-profile lawyer to the civil justice portfolio after months of the position being vacant could provide fresh impetus and direction.